 Say what now?

-Mucous membranes: doorways into your bloodstream and internal organs.
+Mucous membranes: the doorways into your bloodstream and within spitting distance (so to speak) of your internal organs.

 Staying well hydrated (tips coming up) keeps those membranes in top shape to protect you.

 Keeping your dirty fingers away from those membranes also helps you avoid hiking illness.

 So if you're a nail biter or a cuticle chewer, or love to wipe sweat and bugs out of your eye area with your fingers, make a conscious choice to change your behavior on the trail.